l-dfa/COVID-19-italia/template/205_coronavirus_italia.en.rst

 Some remarks
 ---------------------

+The most recent observations precede the temporally older ones.

+[_`July 6th, 2020`].
+After a long pause, I add a note at a delicate moment.

+From June the 3rd, in Italy we are experiencing the almost complete reopening of the activities.
+Also, up to two days ago, we observed a slow but steady one decrease in *positive* cases.

+But in the last two days the trend of *positive* cases has reversed.
+We deals with modest figures.
+The national figure yesterday was +21, and today it is +67.
+But it is a fact that the curve the positives started growing again. *It is not good news*.

+I believe that the current "*isolates the outbreak*" policy requires a lot of effort, and an extensive asymptomatic screening campaign.
+Campaign that in Italy we have never been implemented.
+If this is also associated with the lack of controls by the police about spacing and hygiene rules (mask and clean hands), the result cannot be positive.

+An observation regarding the region Lazio.
+Today it arrived to count 870 *positive* cases, of which 212 hospitalized.
+While the number of hospitalized is comparable with Lombardy, the number of positives is approaching a thousand.
+And this is aligning Lazio with regions such as Piedmont (1208 positive) and Emilia-Romagna (1064 positive).
+If I were Zingaretti (the current Governor of the region, secretary of the Democratic Party) I would worry and look for ways to pay more attention to the problems of the region he should govern.

+*[July 6th, 2020 - end]*

 *[April 12, 2020]*.
 Government continues to tell us that things are constantly improving.
 The fact is that they tend to present *best* data from time to time.